 What form(s) does this medication come in?

 Each hard gelatin capsule with an opaque red-brown cap and body, imprinted with "PHARMACIA & UPJOHN/MYCOBUTIN" in white ink contains rifabutin 150 mg.
 Nonmedicinal ingredients: microcrystalline cellulose, magnesium stearate, red iron oxide, silica gel, sodium lauryl sulfate, titanium dioxide, and edible white ink.

 The recommended adult dose of rifabutin is 300 mg once daily with or without food.
-Those who have nausea, vomiting, or stomach upset with this dose may take it as 150 mg twice daily with food.
+The capsules should be swallowed whole with water.
+If you experience nausea, vomiting, or stomach upset with this dose it may be taken as 150 mg twice daily with food.